IBM/cloud-functions-workshops/test.md

 🎉 **Great work, you have now learned how to create, deploy and invoke your own serverless functions on IBM Cloud Functions.
 What about passing data into actions?
 Let's find out more…** 🎉
 {% endhint %}

+{% hint style="warning" %}
+🎉 **Great work, you have now learned how to create, deploy and invoke your own serverless functions on IBM Cloud Functions.
+What about passing data into actions?
+Let's find out more…** 🎉
+{% endhint %}

+{% hint style="tip" %}
+🎉 **Great work, you have now learned how to create, deploy and invoke your own serverless functions on IBM Cloud Functions.
+What about passing data into actions?
+Let's find out more…** 🎉
+{% endhint %}

 ### HTML Extension Test Indented

   {% hint style="warning" %}